kokonect-link/cherrypick/src/docs/en-US/stream.md

 **All interactions of sending to and receiving from the Stream are done in JSON format.**

 ## Channels
-Within the Misskey Streaming API, a concept called Channels exists.These are used for the purpose of separating which data to receive.
-When first connecting to the Misskey Stream, you can not receive real-time updates yet.
+Within the CherryPick Streaming API, a concept called Channels exists.These are used for the purpose of separating which data to receive.
+When first connecting to the CherryPick Stream, you can not receive real-time updates yet.
 By connecting to channels in the stream, both sending and receiving various information related to said channels becomes possible.

 ### Connecting to a channel
 To connect to a channel, send a message in JSON format like the following to the stream: